Kota

 • Has enough consecutive weeks of PRSI (Pay Related Social Insurance) contributions.

-The relevant parent is the father of the child, the spouse/civil partner of the mother, or a parent of a donor-conceived child.
+The relevant parent is the father of the child, the spouse/civil partner of the mother, or the parent of a donor-conceived child.

 In the case of adoption, the spouse of the adoptive mother, the sole male adoptive parent, or the chosen parent in same-sex adoptive couples will be considered the relevant parent.

-If you don’t meet the required PRSI conditions and you were in insurable employment before becoming self-employed, you can use your PRSI contributions (Class A, E and H) in that employment to qualify for Paternity Benefit.
+If your employees don’t meet the required PRSI conditions and were in insurable employment before becoming self-employed, they can use their PRSI contributions (Class A, E, and H) from that employment to qualify for Paternity Benefit.

 Below are the answers to some common questions about applying for Paternity Benefit:

-1. How Much Paternity Benefit Do You Get if Your Application Is Approved?
+1. How Much Paternity Benefit Do Employees Get if Their Application Is Approved?

-The payment of Paternity Benefit is usually paid straight into either your bank account or building society account.
-Employees can also opt to have it paid directly to their employer.
+The Paternity Benefit is usually paid directly into your bank or building society account.
+Employees can also opt to have it paid directly to you.

-Paternity Benefit is subject to income tax, but no PRSI contributions and Universal Social Charge are due.
+Paternity Benefit payments are subject to income tax.
+However, they’re exempt from PRSI contributions and Universal Social Charge.

-Revenue won't deduct the amount payable from the Paternity Benefit you receive.
-Instead, they will deduct from your tax credits and rate band according to the tax you owe.
+Revenue does not deduct the amount payable from the Paternity Benefit that employees receive.
+Instead, they make deductions from the employee’s tax credits and rate bands according to the tax they owe.

 Tax credits are provided to regular taxpayers in Ireland and can be used to reduce the amount of tax payable.
-A rate band refers to the tax percentage charged on your income.
+A rate band refers to the tax percentage charged on a person's income.

-3. What Other Benefits Can I Apply for as a Father?
+3. What Other Benefits Can Employees Access as Fathers?

-Some of the other benefits a person can apply for as the father of the child, alongside Paternity Benefit, include:
+Some of the other benefits your employees can apply for as the father of the child, alongside Paternity Benefit, include:

 • Working Family Benefit